 - Cons: The interior's overall finish was a bit muted and boring, and the exterior looks more like a truck than the Bronco.

 4. Ford Escape

 The Escape is a fantastic substitute for the Bronco, its sibling.
-Although its name and history are less prestigious, it has shown itself as a capable SUV.
-The Escape will significantly increase your vehicle's fuel economy, but you'll give up the fun off-road styling.
+Although its name and history are less prestigious, the Ford Escape has shown itself as a capable SUV.
+With its peppy powertrain, the Escape will significantly increase your vehicle's fuel economy, but you'll give up the fun off-road styling.
 While the larger engine produces 250 hp, the smaller engine produces 181 hp.
-With the Escape, you can tow anything from 1,500 to 3,500 pounds, depending on your setup selections.
+The Escape allows you to tow anything 1,500 to 3,500 pounds, depending on your setup selections.

 2. Chevrolet Equinox

 Introduced in 2003 for the 2005 model year, the Chevrolet Equinox is a line of mid-size, compact crossover SUVs from Chevrolet that seats five passengers.
 On September 22, 2016, Chevrolet presented the third-generation Equinox, now available in four models – LS, LT, RS, or the Premier.
 The 2024 Chevy Equinox has a 175-hp 4-cylinder engine matched with a 6-speed automatic transmission and front- or all-wheel drive.

 - Pros: The Equinox's fuel efficiency and starting MSRP are superior to that of the Bronco.